Jadencua/Main/Main-master/README.md

-This is the Runtime Terror Signature Management Add-In for Outlook

-This add in enables a user to create, store, randomize, and insert signatures.

-A user can create a signature by providing a title in the "Enter Quote Title" field followed by the text it should contain in the "Enter Quote" field.
-Once the user has completed these fields, the signature can be stored by selecting "Submit".

-Once the user submits, the siganture will be stored in the "local storage" and can be referenced across multiple devices and application types (web application and downloaded application.

 # Office-Addin-TaskPane-JS

 This repository contains the source code used by the [Yo Office generator](https://github.com/OfficeDev/generator-office) when you create a new Office Add-in that appears in the task pane.
 You can also use this repository as a sample to base your own project from if you choose not to use the generator.